-- The right up/down arrows for the inline appliance ports 9 through 16 as well as the additional inline appliance ports X are activity LEDs.
-These LEDs are N/A in the GUI. - The L/A1 through L/A8 LEDs only indicate link in the GUI.
+\ The right up/down arrows for the inline appliance ports 9 through 16 as well as the additional inline appliance ports X are activity LEDs.
+These LEDs are N/A in the GUI.

 ATLB2 Chained Tap Mode

 When this mode is applied, the system automatically configures the following default configuration.